Continental Innovates with Rancher and Kubernetes

 system Docker and user Docker.
 System Docker plays the role of the init

-systemd) and runs system services such as udev and DHCP.
+system (like systemd) and runs system services such as udev and DHCP.

 User Docker runs application containers.
 In the future, containerd will

 take over as system Docker. containerd provides sufficient capabilities

 to function as an init program.
 A smaller system Docker will result in